facebookresearch/seamless_communication/src/seamless_communication/inference/README.md

 Key Features:

 - Segmenting long audio recordings into chunks based on speech presence.
-- Automatic segmentaing of all audio longer than the chunk size.
+- Automatic segmenting of all audio longer than the chunk size.
 - Configurable parameters for chunk size and pause length.
 - Resampling audio to match the model's sample rate.
 - Efficient speech probability computation using sliding windows.